Total Anomalous Pulmonary Venus Return: Beau’s Story

 “It was a whirlwind of emotions,” Ashley recalls.
 “They explained that complications can happen.
 But everyone at the hospital made us feel so comfortable, that I wasn’t worried about the surgery.”

-Five days after Beau’s birth, Bret Mettler, M.D., director of pediatric surgery and co-director of the Blalock-Taussig-Thomas Pediatric and Congenital Heart Center at Johns Hopkins Children’s Center, performed open-heart surgery on him.
+Five days after Beau’s birth, Bret Mettler, M.D. of the Blalock-Taussig-Thomas Pediatric and Congenital Heart Center at Johns Hopkins Children’s Center, performed open-heart surgery on him.
 It was successful.

 At almost 20 days of age, Beau was able to go home with the help of additional oxygen support.
 For follow-up care, Beau has routine checkups with Carmel Bogle, M.D., pediatric cardiologist at the Children’s Center.
 His continued care plan includes physical and occupational therapy, and being weaned off the additional oxygen support.